Vehicle Miles Traveled (VMT)

 Peak VMT - Are Americans Kissing Their Gas Goodbye?

-Most environmental groups have avoided this, since few focus on Peak Oil.
+Most environmental groups have avoided this, since few focus on Peak Anything.
 A few environmental groups have mentioned Peak VMT but claim it happened because of proactive environmental choices -- which presumes nearly everyone in the country supports ecological behaviors, which would be nice if it was true.

 The current dip is not temporary, it is more like climate change, a permanent shift in the way things work.